michelcrypt4d4mus/yaralyzer/README.md

 # THE YARALYZER
 Visually inspect regex matches (and their sexier, more cloak and dagger cousins, the YARA matches) found in binary data and/or text.
 See what happens when you force various character encodings upon those matched bytes.
 [With colors](#example-output).

-**PyPi Users:** If you are reading this document [on PyPi](https://pypi.org/project/yaralyzer/) be aware that it renders a lot better [over on GitHub](https://github.com/michelcrypt4d4mus/yaralyzer).
-Pretty pictures, footnotes that work, etc.

 #### Quick Start
 ```sh
 pipx install yaralyzer